Nico & Vinz: Music career

-2010–11: Formation and debut mixtape
+2010–2011: Formation and debut mixtape

-Nicolay Sereba of Norwegian-Ivorian origin and Vincent Dery of Ghanaian origin created their music as a fusion of genres as diverse as pop to reggae to soul, having been exposed by the various musical influences of their parents with whom they did recurring trips to the West Coast of Africa.
+Nicolay Sereba, of Norwegian-Ivorian origin, and Vincent Dery, of Ghanaian origin, created their music as a fusion of genres as diverse as pop to reggae to soul, having been exposed by the various musical influences of their parents with whom they did recurring trips to the West Coast of Africa.
 Sereba speaks English, Norwegian and French.
 Dery speaks English, Norwegian and Dagaare.

-The duo was launched as Envy with its main debut appearance at the Emergenza music festival (Barelona) in 2011, and won the final at the Taubertal Open Air Festival for new emerging artists.
+The duo was launched as Envy with its main debut appearance at the Emergenza music festival (Barcelona) in 2011, and won the final at the Taubertal Open Air Festival for new emerging artists.
 Their touring band consists of fellow NISS students bassist Halvor Rollag and Chriss Rune Olsen Angvik from Red Hot and multi-instrumentalist Magnus "Magnify" Martinsen, drummer Svein Inge Bjørkedal and keyboardist Daniel Strand from 2011 until 2015.
 Following their initial success, the duo released the mixtape Dreamworks: Why Not Me under the name Envy.

 In June 2011, the duo released their debut single "One Song" under the name Envy.
 The song peaked to number 19 on the Norwegian Singles Chart.

 2011: The Magic Soup and the Bittersweet Faces

-Envy released their debut studio album The Magic Soup and the Bittersweet Faces on April 27, 2012, peaking to number 37 on the Norwegian Albums Chart.
+Envy released their debut studio album The Magic Soup and the Bittersweet Faces on 27 April 2012, peaking to number 37 on the Norwegian Albums Chart.
 "One Song" was released as the lead single from the album peaking at number 19 on the Norwegian Singles Chart.
 It was followed by "Go Loud" released as a follow-up second and last single from the album.